Thomas Brasch

-Thomas Brasch (19 February 1945 – 3 November 2001) was a German author, poet and film director.
+Thomas Brasch (19 February 1945 – 3 November 2001) was a British and German author, poet and film director.

 Life

 Born in Westow, Yorkshire, England, Thomas Brasch was the son of German Jewish Communist émigré parents.
 In 1947, the family returned to East Germany.
 Brasch attended school in Cottbus.
 From 1956 to 1960, he was at the National People's Army Cadet School and made his Abitur.
 From 1964, he studied journalism in Leipzig and was forced in 1965 to ex-matriculate.
 Since 1966 he worked at the theater Volksbühne Berlin, and studied dramaturgy at the film school Babelsberg afterwards.
-In 1968, he was relegated and imprisoned for "anti-state agitation", because of the protest against the invasion of Czechoslovakia.
+In 1968, he was relegated and sentenced to two years and three months in prison for "anti-state agitation", because of the protest against the invasion of Czechoslovakia.
 In 1971, after being a miller in a Berlin factory, he worked in the Brecht archive and was then freelance writer.
 In 1976, after protesting against Wolf Biermann's expatriation, he moved to West Germany.

 Brasch was in a relationship with the actress Katharina Thalbach.

 Brasch died in Berlin on 3 November 2001.